Aid climbing: Jumaring on fixed ropes

 The second climber in aid climbing usually jumars up on a fixed rope while taking out any removable placements on the way.
 Even the leader may also jumar back up the rope after having retrieved lower pieces of equipment that are needed again.
 That is in contrast to traditional climbing where the second (or belayer) will normally climb the route (albeit on a top rope).

 Grading

 Issues with aid grading

-Layton Kor on the first ascent of Exhibit A Eldarado Canyon; the route was then graded 5.9 A4 (original A-grade), but is now graded 5.8 C2+ R (post "new-wave" C-grade).
+Layton Kor on the first ascent of Exhibit A Eldorado Canyon; the route was then graded 5.9 A4 (original A-grade), but is now graded 5.8 C2+ R (post "new-wave" C-grade).

 The grading of aid climbs is regarded as being complex and in a state of flux.
 Aid grades can change materially over time due to improvements in aid equipment and the impact of repeated ascents that subsequent aid climbing teams make to a route.
 Climbing author Chris McNamara outlines in his 2011 book Yosemite Big Walls, how the grade of a typical "new A5 route" in Yosemite evolves over time: